And he knew her not till she brought forth her firstborn son:

 Matthew 1, 25

-Most Protestants who deny the Perpetual Virginity of Mary and wish to believe that Mary and Joseph had conjugal relations and children of their own after the birth of Jesus often cite Matthew 1:25 as a proof-text against this ancient Catholic dogma.
+Most Protestants, those who deny the Perpetual Virginity of Mary and wish to believe that Mary and Joseph had conjugal relations and children of their own after the birth of Jesus, often cite Matthew 1:25 as a proof-text against this ancient Catholic dogma.
 The problem with this, however, is they try to support their belief by super-imposing a modern English use of the preposition “until” on the sacred text.
 Yet, to understand what Matthew is saying in the above passage we must examine what the Hebrew and Greek meanings are for this word, since the Gospel wasn’t originally written in modern English, but in Hebrew-Aramaic, and then translated into Koine Greek.
 Matthew himself was a Jewish Christian, and he addressed a Hebrew audience when he wrote his gospel.

 Unfortunately, the meanings of words or phrases in the Bible are often lost in subsequent translations.
 So, let us examine this word in its original form for ourselves and see what the sacred author means to say.
-For a moment, let us forget about what this passage appears to mean by our common use of the word “until” in casual, modern everyday English.
+For a moment, let us forget what this passage appears to mean by our common use of the word “until” in casual, modern everyday English.

 The Semitic and Greek words for “until” or “till” (‘ad/ heos) refer to the period that precedes an event.
 These prepositions do not function to imply what might come after it.
 What matters is only what happens before the event in question occurs.
 So, let us begin by looking at a couple of passages in the Hebrew Old Testament to see how this grammatical exponent is designed to function and convey meaning.
 The following verses translated from Hebrew into English are taken from the King James Bible.